Baghawa Lena (Diva Guhawa) in Sri Pada Mountain (ශ්රී පාද කන්දේ භගවා ලෙණ)

 Loading...

-Diva Guhava is the only place of Solosmasthana which has not been properly identified.
-It is said in Mahavamsa, that after preaching dhamma to the deity Sumana Saman at Sri Pada mountain, he spent the day in the Diva Guhava Cave on the side of this mountain.
+Diva Guhava remains the only site among the Solosmasthana (the sixteen sacred Buddhist sites) that has not been properly identified.
+According to the Mahavamsa, after preaching the Dhamma to the deity Sumana Saman at Sri Pada (Adam’s Peak), the Buddha is said to have spent the day in the Diva Guhava Cave, located on the side of this mountain.

-During his lifetime, Buddha visited the island of Sri Lanka three times.
-These visits are described in detail in the Mahavamsa, the Great Chronicle of Sri Lanka, and in ancient writings such as Pujavaliya, Samantapasadika, and Buthsarana also mention these visits.
-These sixteen places hallowed by Buddha are collectively called Solosmasthana.
+During his lifetime, the Buddha visited Sri Lanka three times, as recorded in the Mahavamsa, as well as in other ancient texts such as the Pujavaliya, Samantapasadika, and Buthsarana.
+The sixteen sacred places visited by the Buddha are collectively known as Solosmasthana.

-The First visit of Buddha was in the 9th month after the attainment of his Enlightenment, the Buddhahood to Mahiyangana.
-This was to stop a war between Yaksha and Naga tribes.
-Mahavamsa says that he conquered the yakshas there and sent them to an island named Giri, thereby setting the background for the establishment of Buddhism in the country later on, where the Buddha knew that the Dhamma would prevail “in all its glory”.
+1. First Visit: In the 9th month after Enlightenment, the Buddha visited Mahiyangana to stop a war between the Yaksha and Naga tribes.
+The Mahavamsa states that he subdued the Yakshas and sent them to an island called Giri, laying the foundation for Buddhism to flourish in Sri Lanka.

 Inscriptions of Baghawa Lena

-King Nissanga Malla (1187-1196) of Polonnaruwa Kingdom visited the holy mountain of Sri Pada in the 9th year of his reign.
-On this visit, he left two inscriptions and a line sketch of himself at this cave.
-Close to this inscription, an Arabic inscription too can be seen.
+King Nissanka Malla (1187–1196) of the Polonnaruwa Kingdom visited Sri Pada in the 9th year of his reign.
+During this visit, he left behind two inscriptions and a line sketch of himself at a cave near the sacred footprint.

 The smaller inscription (10×9 inches) near the line sketch describes the sketch as King Nissanka Malla visiting Sri Pada.